SSiwach/Current_Research_Work/Project Objective 2 - Double Gamow Teller(DGT)/README.md

+The problem of double beta decay is at present of mutual interest of both particle and nuclear physicists.
+The experimental study of double beta decay might provide an answer to wherter neutrio are Marjona or Fermi paritcle.
+The existence of neutrino less double beta decay will influence particle physicist understanding of weak interactions.
+Secondly the study of double beta decay is also important in the context of nuclear physics which can explain the structure of the nuclei.

 ## Double charge exchange excitations.
 used to
 * DGTR - Double Gamow-Teller Giant Resonance
 * To calculate Double beta decay matrix elements.

 ## performed by using
 * pion beams